xperimex/xperimex.github.io/_posts/2022-08-06-panorama-homography.md

 $
 </center>

 Remember, we're working in homogeneous coordinates, so $p'$ might not land on the plane $z=1$, and we account for that with $w$ here.
-I also set $i=1$, since a) that corresponds with a certain scaling and is not necessarily unique vector, but more importantly b) gives us one less variable to solve for.
+I also set $i=1$, since a) that corresponds with a certain scaling and is not necessarily unique vector in the land of homogeneous coordinates, and as a result, more importantly b) gives us one less variable to solve for.

 Here, we will need to actually do the matrix-vector multiplication, and carrying it out nets a system of linear equations!
 (I know I said you won't need to know the mechanics of these operations, but it's hard to avoid it now.
 If you can accept this fact, that's great, but I'd recommend looking [here](https://youtu.be/XkY2DOUCWMU) if you are unfamiliar.)